JudgeGroovyman/JudgeGroovyman.github.io/Politics.md

 told from the beginning that the biggest threat to national security was white nationalism

 Senate (mcconnell) chose to not hold a hearing to approve secretary of homeland security who is critical for the safety during the peaceful transition of power.  so while there is mass unrest from the hog horde and they are planning attacks the republican senate is intentionally impeding the peaceful transition of power.  at 12:01 bidens cabinet takes over and security from teh hog horde becomes his responsibility but theyve blocked him from having presidential security
-The discgraced defeated impeached white supremacist in chief donald trump scared to death that we will go back to the time before donald trump when hundreds of thousands of people were crossign the border - wisconsin rep Glenn Grothman he used the biggest megaphone in the world to spread outright lies to discredit the fairest election in american history if insurrection and attack on the capital is not an impeachable offense I dont know what is.  whatwould have to happen?
+The discgraced defeated impeached white supremacist in chief donald trump is a living breakthing impeacheable offence.
+scared to death that we will go back to the time before donald trump when hundreds of thousands of people were crossign the border - wisconsin rep Glenn Grothman he used the biggest megaphone in the world to spread outright lies to discredit the fairest election in american history if insurrection and attack on the capital is not an impeachable offense I dont know what is.  whatwould have to happen?